 The primary focus of the Alaska Range Uplands Project is to explain the timing, environmental context, and nature of human colonization of the uplands, and to explore how the environment and use of upland landscapes changed throughout prehistory.
 This project consists of fieldwork in the central Alaska Range, and laboratory research including lithic, paleoecological, and geochemical sample analysis.
 You can read research outputs from the Alaska Range Uplands Project on Researchgate.

 Plants as Food and Medicine in the Great Basin

 This project is a study of human use of plants for food and medicine in the prehistoric Great Basin.
 The Plants as Food and Medicine project reconstructs plant use over time primarily through the analysis of preserved human fecal material from arid cave sites in the Great Basin.
-The goal of this project is to explore the gendered dimensions of plant use and the role of plant foods in maintaining food security across the terminal Pleistocene and Holocene Great Basin.
+The goal of this project is to explore the role of plant foods in maintaining food security across the terminal Pleistocene and Holocene Great Basin.